 Damage to regeneration is noted in establishment surveys and performance survey tally sheets.
-Hardcopies of every survey are submitted to the AESRD as part of the forest management requirement.
-Using the new performance survey standard6, damage to the regeneration is reflected in calculations of the blocks growth (i.e. MAI).
-Results from the performance surveys, and the compilation of regeneration growth, will be incorporated into the next forest management plan and help determine a component of the sustainable timber yield calculation.
-SLS has been following to the new regeneration standard developed by the AESRD in 2010.
+Hardcopies of every survey are submitted to SRD as part of the forest management requirement.
+Furthermore, in the new performance survey standard, damage to the regeneration is reflected in calculations of the blocks growth (i.e. MAI).
+Results from the performance surveys, and the compilation of regeneration growth, will feed into the next forest management plan and help determine a component of the sustainable timber yield calculation.
+SLS moved to the new standard in 2010, and is now operating according to the new standard on an ongoing basis.

-6 The traditional survey protocol was based on achieving specified tree heights and dominance within a time period post-harvest.
-The new survey protocol is based on assessing the growth of all openings and determining how the growth relates to assumptions used in the timber supply analysis.
+&lt;sup>4 The traditional survey protocol was based on achieving a specified tree heights and dominance within a time period post harvest.
+The new survey protocol is based on assessing the growth of all opening and determining how the growth related it back to assumptions used in the timber supply analysis.
 More information regarding the new Reforestation standards can be found at: